 - secroots-file The pathname of the file the server dumps security roots to when instructed to do so with rndc secroots.
-If not specified, the default is named.secroots. - session-keyfile The pathname of the file into which to write a TSIG session key generated by named for use by nsupdate -l.
+If not specified, the default is named.secroots. - session-keyfile The pathname of the file into which to write a TSIG session key generated by named for use by nsupdate -1.
 If not specified, the default is /var/run/named/session.key.
 (See Section 6.2.28.4, and in particular the discussion of the update-policy statement's local option for more information about this feature.) - session-keyname The key name to use for the TSIG session key.
 If not specified, the default is "local-ddns". - session-keyalg The algorithm to use for the TSIG session key.
 Valid values are hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384, hmac-sha512 and hmac-md5.
-If not specified, the default is hmac-sha256. - session-keyfile The pathname of the file into which to write a session TSIG key for use by nsupdate -1.
-(See the discussion of the update-policy statement's local option for more details on this feature.) - port The UDP/TCP port number the server uses for receiving and sending DNS protocol traffic.
+If not specified, the default is hmac-sha256. - port The UDP/TCP port number the server uses for receiving and sending DNS protocol traffic.
 The default is 53.
 This option is mainly intended for server testing; a server using a port other than 53 will not be able to communicate with the global DNS. - random-device The source of entropy to be used by the server.
 Entropy is primarily needed for DNSSEC operations, such as TKEY transactions and dynamic update of signed zones.
 This options specifies the device (or file) from which to read entropy.
 If this is a file, operations requiring entropy will fail when the file has been exhausted.
 If not specified, the default value is /dev/random (or equivalent) when present, and none otherwise.
 The random-device option takes effect during the initial configuration load at server startup time and is ignored on subsequent reloads. - preferred-glue If specified, the listed type (A or AAAA) will be emitted before other glue in the additional section of a query response.
 The default is not to prefer any type (NONE). - root-delegation-only Turn on enforcement of delegation-only in TLDs (top level domains) and root zones with an optional exclude list.